 Regrowth Timeline and Expectations

-New growth often appears in 2 to 3 months.
-The rate varies with age, health, and types of hair.
-At Kopelman Hair, we guide patients through realistic expectations and monitor recovery when pulling a hair follicle out is frequent.
+New growth often appears in two to three months on average.
+The rate varies with age, health, and strand type.
+At Kopelman Hair, we guide patients in setting realistic expectations and monitor recovery when hair follicles are frequently pulled out.

 Does Pulling the Bulb Mean Permanent Loss?